lynnfaraday/aresmush.com/tutorials/config/plugins.md

 - config
 ---

-The Ares plugin system allows you to easily plug IN new code modules.
-Taking them OUT is trickier because many plugins rely on each other.

-A few plugins, however, are designed to be optional.
-These can be enabled and disabled in the admin Web Portal.
+A few Ares plugins are designed to be optional so you can easily disable them if you don't need them for your game.

-{% include pretty_image.html file='code/plugins.png' %}
+To enable or disable optional plugins:

+1. Select Admin -> Setup.
+2. Select "Enable or Disable Plugins".
+2. Check or uncheck plugins to enable/disable them.

 {% note %}
 Even if a plugin is not listed as optional, it's still possible to remove or replace it.
 It'll just require some [code surgery](/tutorials/code/plugins.html) rather than a mouse click.
 Do not attempt to remove a plugin simply by deleting its code folder.
-That will cause unexpected code errors.
+That will cause code errors.
 {% endnote %}

-To enable or disable optional plugins:

-1. Select Admin -> Setup.
-2. Select Enable or Disable Plugins.
-2. Check or uncheck plugins to enable/disable them.
+{% include pretty_image.html file='web-portal/plugins.png' %}

 {% include toc.html %}